top of page

 NEW PROJECTS

-Several exciting new projects have emerged from the Pandemic Slump.
-One will be a highly visible outdoor installation on the grounds of the local UPMC Williamsport Hospital Campus which will be dedicated to all members of the Armed Forces Services who were attached to any Health Care unit, domestic or deployed, returned to civilian service or sadly made the ultimate sacrifice.
+Another is a highly visible outdoor installation on the grounds of the local UPMC Williamsport Hospital Campus which was dedicated to all members of the Armed Forces Services who were attached to any Health Care unit, domestic or deployed, returned to civilian service or sadly made the ultimate sacrifice.

 Art Consulting has become an interesting activity for an interior decorative package for a new office addition.
 A local Law office has expanded their facility and I was asked to advise on the acquisition, purchase and installation of several pieces of art for their conference rooms and other areas of client engagement.